How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 Consult An Attorney

 Buying a house seems straightforward.
 Especially if you’re buying from a family member, it’s not.
 Remember: A home is likely the single biggest investment you’ll make, and you’ll want to make sure you get it right.
-An experienced real estate lawyer can help you with contracts and make sure you don’t make any costly mistakes.
+An experienced real estate attorney can help you with contracts and make sure you don’t make any costly mistakes.

 Continue Through Underwriting